Sharpening a lawn mower is a hassle?

 Remove and clean the lawn mower blades

-Now you put your hand gloves and use a socket wrench to remove the blade mounting bolt and keep the blades on your other hand.
+Now you put on your hand gloves and use a socket wrench to remove the blade mounting bolt and keep the blades on your other hand.
 Also, be careful not to lose any bolt washers or mounting hardware because we will reuse these washers or equipment.

-Now you need to clean the blades.
 Use a rag, and it takes a few minutes to clean the blade before sharpening it.

-3 Useful Methods to Sharpen the Blade
+3 Proven Methods to Sharpen the Blade Easily

 - Hand File